ashwini-kr-sharma/chipatac2020/04_ATAC_Alignment.md

 ## Pseudocode for duplicate removal

 A typical problem in libraries sequenced using a PCR amplification is the presence of PCA duplicates among the reads.
 These should be filtered out, as they do not bring any additional insights.
-Usually, these duplicates can be identifiied when many reads have the exact same coordinates.
+Usually, these duplicates can be identified when many reads have the exact same coordinates.
 We will delete these duplicates from the bam file using the `samtools markdup` tool.

 ```
 #---------------------------------------